Skip to main content

 E177 | Buying and Selling Companies with Arrowpoint Advisory MD, Daniel Domberger

-If you’re an entrepreneur thinking of selling your business and want to maximize the return on your life’s work, or you’re going through the process of exiting currently, then don’t miss this latest episode of The Melting Pot with Arrowpoint Advisory MD, Daniel Domberger.
+If you’re an entrepreneur thinking of selling your business and want to maximize the return on your life’s work, or you’re going through the process of exiting currently, then don’t miss this latest episode of Mind Your F**king Business with Arrowpoint Advisory MD, Daniel Domberger.

 Most of the work that Daniel and his team at Arrowpoint Advisory – a division of the investment bank, Rothschild and Co. – do is, typically, help entrepreneurs, owners, managers, corporates and investors with M&A, more specifically buying and selling companies or raising investment for them.